-- always see the child/young person first and consider what life is like for them, maintaining a culture of vigilance. - provide support and intervention at the earliest possible opportunity in the least intrusive way in accordance with the Effective Support Framework. - have conversations, build relationships and maintain professional curiosity. - focus on securing improved outcomes for children/young people. - build a culture of openness and transparency where all staff are able to demonstrate understanding of their role and responsibility to safeguard and promote the welfare of children/young people. - every child/young person is entitled to a rich and rounded curriculum. - when issues arise, Head Teachers/Principals should speak out, addressing them internally where possible and engaging in a multi-agency response when required in accordance with interagency procedures.
+- Always see the child/young person first and consider what life is like for them, maintaining a culture of vigilance. - Provide support and intervention at the earliest possible opportunity in the least intrusive way in accordance with the Effective Support Framework. - Have conversations, build relationships and maintain professional curiosity. - Focus on securing improved outcomes for children/young people. - Build a culture of openness and transparency where all staff are able to demonstrate understanding of their role and responsibility to safeguard and promote the welfare of children/young people. - Every child/young person is entitled to a rich and rounded curriculum. - When issues arise, Headteachers/Principals should speak out, addressing them internally where possible and engaging in a multiagency response when required in accordance with interagency procedures.

-5. Key processes
+5. Key Processes

-All staff should be aware of the guidance issued by the SCPs within the Threshold of need Guide in order to secure support and intervention for children/young people at the earliest possible opportunity in the least intrusive way.
-This document is integral to safeguarding children/young people in Bedford Borough's educational establishments and we will always use the <a href="https://document.org/linearing-need-color: blue color: blue
+All staff should be aware of the guidance issued by the SCPs within the Threshold of Need Guide in order to secure support and intervention for children/young people at the earliest possible opportunity in the least intrusive way.
+This document is integral to safeguarding children/young people in KST's educational establishments and we will always use the <a href="https://document.ncbi.nlm.ncbi.n